Network

 - Veeam Agent must be able to establish a direct IP connection to the Veeam Backup & Replication server.
 If a direct IP connection is not available — for example, when Veeam Backup & Replication is located behind the NAT gateway and Veeam Agent is not — Veeam Agent cannot communicate with Veeam Backup & Replication.

-- For communication between Veeam backup infrastructure and computers you want to back up, one of the following authentication protocols is required:
+- For initial communication between Veeam backup server and Veeam Agent computers running on Microsoft Windows, one of the following authentication protocols is used:

 - Windows New Technology LAN Manager (NTLM)